citp/privacy-policy-historical/s/st/str/stretchclock.com.md

 We will not share the personally identifiable information you provide through a contest or survey with other third parties unless you give us permission and tell us to do so.

-Heal-A-Friend

-StretchClock’s Tell a Friend feature is completely anonymous.
-If you choose to use our referral service to tell a friend about our site, you will be launching your own email program.
-Therefore, StretchClock will have no knowledge of your email address or your friend’s email address.

-ShareThis
+Heal-A-Friend, Tell-A-Friend, and Share

-StretchClock uses a service called ShareThis.
-If you use the "ShareThis feature" then you should consult their Privacy Policy
+StretchClock uses a service called AddThis for our sharing feature.
+If you use the feature then you should consult the AddThis.com Privacy Policy

 Profile

 We store information that we collect through cookies, log files, clear gifs, and/or third party sources to create a “profile” of your preferences.
 If you register for an account you may enter personal information about yourself such as your name.
 We do not share this private information with third parties.

+Google Analytics

+we use the google service to track our usage.
+This helps us gauge popularity of features and videos.
+It also assists us with capacity planning so that we know when to upgrade our servers.

 Email Subscriptions

 We will not rent, sell or trade your personal information (including your email address) with anyone unless you tell us to.
-We use aWeber for our email list service.
+We use mailchimp.com for our email list service.
 They are pioneers in permission based email policies.
-Here is [the aWeber privacy policy](http://%3Ca%20href%3D%22http/www.aweber.com/privacy.htm%22%3E "aWeber.com Privacy Policy").
+See the privacy policy at mailchimp.com.

 ##  Information Sharing and Disclosure